gregirving/gregirving/README.md

 - 👋 Hi, I’m @gregirving
-- 👀 I’m interested in primary care research
+- 👀 I’m a doctor and clinical epidemiologist interested in primary care research
 - 🌱 I’m currently learning how to use the Open Safely platform
 - 💞️ I’m looking to collaborate on studies incolving multimorbidity and cardiovascular disease.
 - 📫 You can reach me on irvingg@edgehill.ac.uk